 Poor gut health has been linked to autoimmunity, cancer, diabetes, obesity, fibromyalgia, asthma, autism, and many more chronic diseases.
 Many studies have also found the balance of gut bacteria has a profound effect on weight issues, including setpoint weight.
 This science sparked the “probiotic revolution.”

-Probiotics are foods or supplements containing live microorganisms intended to correct the imbalance of good and bad gut bacteria.
+Probiotics refer to a mixture of beneficial bacteria and other microorganisms that live in the body and support health.
+Probiotics also refer to foods or supplements containing live microorganisms intended to correct the imbalance of good and bad gut bacteria.
 Studies show probiotics are not only beneficial for improving many health conditions caused by poor gut health, but they are also particularly effective for helping people lose weight.

 The science is clear.
 If you want to lower setpoint weight, you need to improve your gut health.

 Gut health is one of the three factors that determine your setpoint weight.
 (The other two factors are brain inflammation and hormones.)
 The brain, digestive system, and hormones talk to each other through a continuous feedback loop to synchronize the activities that maintain a specified level of body fat.
 This is known as setpoint weight, and it is that range of about 20 pounds that your body strives to keep you within.

 If there is dysfunction in any of these factors, it affects the others.
 This causes a hormonal clog in which the body does not receive proper signals with respect to body fat.
 The body becomes confused and doesn’t know how much fat you have or need.
 But since its primary purpose is keeping you alive — and having a sufficient level of body fat is essential in that mission — it gives you more fat.
 This elevates your setpoint weight.